 The right of parents to withdraw students from these lessons extends to all students.
 However, as the school takes care to prepare this programme sensitively as part of an on-going life skills package, we very much hope that this right will not be exercised.

-We believe that Year 9 marks the transition between Key Stage 3 and 4 and that during this time, there needs to be a strong emphasis placed upon the development of those skills which form the basis of future success in the subjects which they will follow in Years 10 and 11.
+We believe that Year 9 marks the transition between Key Stage 3 and 4 and that during this time, there needs to be a strong emphasis placed upon the development of those skills which we deliver by introducing a sample of options which then form the basis of future success in the subjects which they will follow in Years 10 and 11.

 Key Stage 4 Curriculum